-Except a spider, who came out of a crack in the ceiling and examined the knots critically, from a safe distance.
+Except a spider, which came out of a crack in the ceiling and examined the knots critically, from a safe distance.

-The Tale of Samuel Whiskers It was a judge of knots because it had a habit of tying up unfortunate blue-bottles.
+It was a judge of knots because it had a habit of tying up unfortunate blue-bottles.
 It did not offer to assist him.